-This week we have a simple but versatile stitch.
-Slipped detached chain is often called tulip stitch and is one of those easy quick stitches that lends itself to variation.
+Slipped Detached chain stitch sounds a mouthful but it is a simple and versatile stitch.
+Often called tulip stitch because that is what it can look like, it is one of those easy quick stitches that lends itself to variation.
 It is so simple people overlook slipped detached chain as a stitch to experiment with.
+It is a member of the chain stitch family.

 You can work the chain part of the stitch in one thread and change threads for the slipped straight stitches.